The transfer charges that Indians abroad pay to send money home are very high, and the Indian alternative to SWIFT will help reduce them sharply

 Separately, cross-border payments will be disrupted by government-backed efforts to link systems.
 In Asia, moves are already underway to do this, allowing travellers across the region to purchase goods and services by scanning QR codes.

-(The writer is a senior Mumbai-based journalist.)
+(The writer is a Mumbai-based senior business journalist.)